Blog

 We'll talk soon!

 Help buyers imagine owning/using the product.
 Help them visualize the pain of the problem.
-The clearer you can help them see higher the likelihood of them buying from you.
+The clearer the visual, the higher the likelihood of them buying from you.

 Card found in a hotel bathroom:

-MGM Resorts has saved 794 million gallons of water in the past 5 years, which is the equivalent of 1,200 Olympic-sized swimming pools.
+MGM Resorts has saved 794 million gallons of water in the past five years, the equivalent of 1,200 Olympic-sized swimming pools.

 Did the swimming pool image flash into your mind?
 Without the aid of a photo, the writer was able to evoke a mental image.